 Compare quotes from leading insurers

 Get the best Commercial General Liability Insurance for Amazon Sellers.
-Quote within 24 hours.
+Buy in 3 mins online, hassle-free.
 Specifically tailored to meet Amazon's exact requirements.

 Do I need insurance to sell on Amazon?

-If you are an Amazon seller with a Pro Merchant account, and gross sales of $10,000 a month or more for 3 months in a row, Amazon requires you to carry Commercial General Liability insurance.
+If you are an Amazon seller with a Pro Merchant account, and gross sales of $10,000 a month or more for 3 months in a row, Amazon requires you to carry USD $1 million Commercial General Liability insurance.

 Even if you don’t meet the above requirements, you should strongly consider having Commercial General Liability insurance anyway to make sure you’re covered.
 Selling high volumes of products online is a risky business, since someone could file a legal claim against you, alleging that the products you sold caused an injury or damaged their property.